 Whether you’re interested in becoming on-air talent, or working behind the scenes in audio, video or new media design, development and production, you can explore it all in Digital Media.

-Broadcasting from the college's Radio & Television department in the Shima 146 classroom, KWDC is our fully functional, noncommercial, FCC-compliant terrestrial radio station that mirrors a professional radio station.
+Broadcasting from the college's Digital Media department in the Shima 146 classroom, KWDC is our fully functional, noncommercial, FCC-compliant terrestrial radio station that mirrors a professional radio station.
 KWDC exists as an experiential lab to prepare students for work in the broadcasting industry.
 Participating students learn planning, production and execution of multimedia messages including social media and emerging trends.
 KWDC provides LIVE student-produced programming from 8:30am-4:30pm during school hours and provides prerecorded programming and music the rest of the time to bring our listeners a 24/7 schedule.

 What Are the Degree & Certificate Options?

 Digital Media with an Emphasis in Audio, Certificate of Achievement

 Digital Media with an Emphasis in Video, Certificate of Achievement